merely-useful/py-rse/index.md

 :   Software that its users can afford to keep up to date.
 Sustainability depends on the quality of the software, the skills of the potential maintainers, and how much the community is willing to invest.

 **tag (in version control)**<a id="tag"></a>
-:   A readable label attached to a specific \gref{commit}{commit} so that it can easily be referenced to later.
+:   A readable label attached to a specific \gref{commit}{commit} so that it can easily be referred to later.

 **test-driven development**<a id="tdd"></a>
 :   A programming practice in which tests are written before a new feature is added or a \gref{bug}{bug} is fixed in order to clarify the goal.